 Today marks the anniversary of D-Day, 6th June 1944, the Allied invasion of German-occupied France.
 Down here in SW France, the weather is equally damp today, but perhaps not quite as cold and windy as it was on that significant day back in 1944.
-The decision to go or not to go that Eisenhower had to make must rank as one of the most difficult in history.
-Continue reading
+The decision to go or not to go that Eisenhower hadContinue reading “D-Day: the Beginning of the End”

 It’s surprising where research can lead you.
 I have been reading about World War II and France.
 Robert Gildea’s book Marianne in Chains: Daily Life in the Heart of France During the German Occupation describes everyday life in the Occupied Zone and investigates certain myths about ordinary French people’s attitudes and fears.